RaghavSriram72/Predicting-Human-Gut-Biotransformation-Pathways/README.txt

+The goal of this project is to predict what happens to chemical compounds when they interact with thehuman gut microbiome.
+In the gut, microbes break down and modify compounds through a series of chemical reactions, resulting in new molecules called metabolites.
+Understanding these changes is essential for drug development, assessing chemical safety, and personalized medicine.
+Our system will take in the chemical structure of a compound and predict the sequence of transformations it undergoes, identifying the most likely pathways and end products.

+Directory Organization:
 project.html: File contains all the output of our notebook project.ipynb: File contains the notebook where we performed all of our computational tasks test.csv: File contains testing data.
 Test dataset includes the starting metabolite and the ending metabolite our model is supposed to predict.